-Les productions FUSION productions is built on boundless creativity.
+FUSION events are built on boundless creativity.
 For founder Matt LeBlanc, every new business opportunity he takes on —whether it is a show, launching a charitable foundation, or teaching kids about art — how it will challenge him creatively is at the core of his thinking.
 If it isn’t challenging him, and he's not stepping out of the canvas, it’s not enough.

-Les Productions FUSION productions are a blend of art, fashion, special effects, videos, story and performance, in a visually stunning presentation.
+FUSION events are a blend of art, fashion, special effects, videos, story and performance, in a visually stunning presentation.
 It includes stunning handmade and hand-painted costumes and makeup, elaborate stage design, complex choreography, and a storyline that blends everything together into something big and bold.
-It also gives the opportunity for talented artists from different performance genres to be recognized and appreciated on the big stage.
-Shows often have a cast of over 60 young artists on stage and a crew of 15 working behind the scenes on the production.
+It also gives the opportunity for talented young artists from different performance genres to be recognized and appreciated on the big stage.
+Shows often have a cast of over 75 young artists on stage and a crew of 15 working behind the scenes on the production.

-There is also a philanthropic aspect to Les Production Fusion: every show supports local charities, with the help of silent and live auctions.
+There is also a philanthropic side to FUSION events: every show supports local charities, with the help of silent and live auctions.
 This is an important part of the concept, as we feel that FUSION is very much a community production.
 LeBlanc also spends considerable time volunteering to teach art to kids in various schools.
 The students’ creations become an integral part of the next show.
-Since 2010, FUSION events have given over $150,000 to various charities and that number will continue to climb as the productions grow and expand to other markets.
+Since 2011, FUSION events have given over $150,000 to various charities and that number will continue to climb as the productions expands.